AaronConrad/BB8_Droid/README.md

 - Rotate head 360 degrees
 - Move head across the top of the ball
 - Auto-stabilize
+- Potentially add in-place rotation

 (Software)
 - Auto-stabilzation
 - Fully controllable from phone/laptop via Bluetooth
-- Main program (on Pi) built in C due to speed and easy integration of Python libraries
+- Main program (on Pi) built in Python since most of my libraries are in Python
 - Take advantage of the Pi 2's quad-core processor with multithreading
 - Make BB-8 as much a character as possible.
 This includes different states, such as:
   - Idle, doing nothing